-As I wrote this I figured out I am at day 40, so as a dutiful Mom On A Spiritual Journey I thought it time to report my findings.
+As I wrote this I figured out I am at day 40 of my practice.
+As a dutiful Mom On A Spiritual Journey, I thought it time to report my findings.

 Well, one thing is for sure – I shall be carrying on with this practice well after day 40.
 This type of meditation for me is one of the most intriguing and experiential practices I have undertaken.

-During the first week of meditation I found myself in the middle of a powerful vision.
-It was so strong that I decided to write to the author about my experience.
+During the first week of meditation, I found myself in the middle of a powerful vision.
+This vision was so intense that I decided to write to the author about my experience.
 She very kindly responded.

 Here’s my Facebook Message to Kathryn and her response